thesadru/animethemes-dl/README.md

 | DVD    | Video is sourced from a DVD.          |
 |        | Video is sourced from a TV release.   |

-Some themes contain dialogue (which I personally don't want).
-You can set a `--banned-over` lap, that will not show up anymore, possible overlaps are:
+Some themes contain a part of the episode.
+You can set a `--overlap` to show only some overlaps.
 | Overlap    | Meaning                                     |
 |:----------:|:--------------------------------------------|
 | Over       | Part of episode is over the video.          |